The Canadian Bank of Commerce Building is located at 25 King St W (between Bay and Yonge Sts) in the Financial District of Toronto.

 With its Romanesque Revival style detailing, the elegant structure begins with a six-storey podium at the base.
 This supports a tower that rises in tiers, allowing for natural light in the city’s core.
 The structure is made of steel and concrete, then cased with Indiana limestone on an Ontario granite base.
 On the 32nd floor, there’s an observation deck.
 This floor can be distinguished at the street level by the 16 head sculptures that cap the piers.
 These gigantic sculptures with flowing beards are each 24 ft high and represent Courage, Observation, Foresight and Enterprise.
 They were said to symbolize the forever watchfulness of the financier, looking in every direction across Canada.
 On the top floor is a penthouse topped with a hipped roof.

 The Spectacular Interior

-The other two halls that flank the east and west sides are for the Savings Bank and the Foreign Exchange Bank.
-Each of their ceilings have eight shadow domes atop Doric piers.
+The other two halls flank the east and west sides are for the Savings Bank and the Foreign Exchange Bank.
+Each of their ceilings has eight shadow domes atop Doric piers.

 Interesting Facts about the Canadian Bank of Commerce Building

 - Plans to build the bank were delayed by 15 years due to the following factors: World War I, construction costs after the war and an uncertain labour environment.

 - The structure is made of 9,300 tons of steel with 190,000 cubic feet of stone and 6,633 sq yards of marble and tile.

 - There are 15 elevators and four basements.